UCSD-E4E/baboons-on-the-move/README.md

 # Contributing
 ## System Requirements
 This project only officially runs on Ubuntu 20.04.
-Other operating systems may be compatible, but are not guaranteed.
-We are willing to accept PRs to introduce compatibility for other operating systems, but will not be prioritizing such compatibility.
+Other operating systems are compatibile through the use of Vagrant.

-### Windows (Not officially supported)
+### Windows
 To run the project on Windows, please ensure you run the following command in an admin PowerShell
 ```
 Set-ExecutionPolicy Unrestricted
 ```

-### Windows (WSL2 with Ubuntu 20.04)
+### macOS
-This is the only supported way to run on Windows.
-We do not support WSL1, only WSL2.
+Please ensure you have HomeBrew installed.

 ### Ubuntu 20.04
 To run the project on Ubuntu, please ensure you run the following command.